 MCU bus design provides for a single bus master at any one time.
-Either the MCU or an external device can be master.
+When the MCU is not configured for single-chip operation, either the MCU or an external device can be master.
 Bus arbitration protocols determine when an external device can become bus master.
 Bus arbitration requests are recognized during normal processing, during HALT assertion, and when the CPU has halted due to a double bus fault.

 The bus controller in the MCU manages bus arbitration signals so that the MCU has the lowest priority.
 Systems that include several devices that can become bus master require external circuitry to assign priorities to the devices, so that when two or more external devices attempt to become bus master at the same time, the one having the highest priority becomes bus master first.
 External devices that need to obtain the bus must assert bus arbitration signals in the following sequence: